-In these circumstances it is no surprise that the vocational school teaching profession is ageing and that it is becoming increasingly difficult to attract newly qualified teachers (ETF 2003: 96).
-Women are also over-represented among vocational teachers, accounting for 60 percent of the total in the Czech Republic and Estonia and 68 percent in Slovakia.
-And many such teachers do not have a relevant teaching qualification: for example, 35 percent of teachers in ISCED 2 vocational schools in Slovakia are unqualified.
-With the fast pace of technological change, constant re-training is necessary, but the motivation is missing: a survey in Slovakia, for instance, found that 86 percent of vocational teachers were not interested in taking part in continuing training (ETF 2003: 98).
+In these circumstances it is no surprise that the vocational school teaching profession is ageing and that it is becoming increasingly difficult to attract newly qualified teachers (ETF 2003).
+Women are also over-represented among vocational teachers, accounting for 60 percent of the total in the Czech Republic and Estonia and 68 percent in Slovakia.8 Moreover, many such teachers do not have a relevant teaching qualification: for example, 35 percent of teachers in ISCED 2 vocational schools in Slovakia are unqualified.
+With the fast pace of technological change, constant re-training is necessary, but the motivation is missing: a survey in Slovakia, for instance, found that 86 percent of vocational teachers were not interested in taking part in continuing training (ETF 2003).

-2. One way to reduce costs would be to locate practical training entirely in-plant but this is increasingly difficult

-Location of practical training in plants rather than in schools or practical training centers is desirable in order not only to reduce costs to government but also to ensure that training is related to today's rather than yesterday's technology.
-Even practical training centers rapidly become 'museums of technology'.
+One way to reduce costs would be to locate practical training entirely in-plant but this is increasingly difficult ing is related to today's rather than yesterday's technology.
+Even practical training centers rapidly become "museums of technology."
 It implies a need to develop modern apprenticeship systems with the support of companies.